Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/hosting-applications/hosting-web-application.md

 ## Context

-Clients must choose where and how to host their XM Cloud front-end head application.
+Clients must choose where and how to host their SitecoreAI front-end head application.
 The two underlying infrastructure choices are serverless and server-based hosting solutions - the selection depends on the customer’s needs for scalability, control, and cost management.

 ## Execution